Encouraging students around the world working on the history of sport and physical education

 Dario Nardini (Italy) and Taro Obayashi (Japan) are the Early Career Scholar Representatives for the 2017-2021 Council and are responsible for questions concerning Early Career Scholars.
 If you have any suggestions or questions do not hesitate to contact them at email@example.com.

 During the ISHPES congresses and seminars a social event is organized for early career scholars.
 This provides early career scholars with an opportunity to meet each other and begin academic networking with international scholars.

 ISHPES council members are also invited to join this event and to actively exchange with the early career scholars.

-The award winner will receive the 1000 € prize, free registration at the Congress or Seminar and a year’s membership to ISHPES.
-His/her paper will be published in The International Journal of the History of Sport and the winner, together with any other entrant whose work is recognized by the committee for its quality, will receive a diploma that will be presented during the Congress.
+The award winner will receive the 1000 € prize, free registration at the Congress or Seminar and a year‘s membership to ISHPES.
+The winner’s paper will be published in The International Journal of the History of Sport and the winner, together with any other entrant whose work is recognized by the committee for its quality, will receive a diploma that will be presented during the Congress.

 Information on the current competition can be found here.